hfradio.org

 Radio Resource Center

 radio communications.
+Some of the information is also aplicable to very high frequencies (VHF) and above, as well as the longwave radio spectrum.
 It is also about me.
 This site is an extension of that which I have learned, gathered, and wish to share with you.
 It is a personal hobby and effort that I present during my spare time.

 The Website's Focus